 Parking is free, but the lot can fill up quickly, especially on weekends.
 It’s advisable to arrive early or after lunch to find parking more easily.
 Remembering where you parked by taking a photo of the nearest animal marker can be helpful.

-Can you bring a water bottle into the San Diego Zoo?
+Can you bring a water bottle to the San Diego Zoo?

 Yes, visitors are encouraged to bring refillable water bottles.
 You can fill it halfway and freeze it overnight, then top it off with water before leaving to keep it cold throughout the day.